ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/service-registration.md

 Use the table of contents to the left (or above if on a small screen) to select the type of registration you want to learn more about.

 All the targets used by default in Rezolver to create objects can be found in the @Rezolver.Targets namespace.
+The @Rezolver.Target static class also contains numerous factory methods for building these targets in isolation.
+For example: @Rezolver.Target.ForType*, which can generate a target that binds a type for constructor injection.

 ## Implementing targets